What is this auction?

 Bid in the Silent Auction

-During the week of May 16, you will be able to place bids on items in the silent auction using the auction website.
+Starting May 8 at noon, you will be able to place bids on items in the silent auction using the auction website.
 When someone else places a bid on the item you are following, you will receive an email to let you know that you have been outbid.
 Then, you can return to the website to place another bid.
 This will allow you to easily keep track of the items you are bidding on.
-Bidding will close at 3pm on Sunday, May 23rd.
+Bidding will close at 7 PM on Saturday, May 14.

 Click here for instructions on how to bid on the silent auction.